HomeStudiosDIY/HomeStudiosDIY/README.md

 <a id="readme_top"></a>

-If you're looking to build your own locally hosted Smart Home and more, you're in the right place.
+If you're looking to build your own locally hosted smart home and self-hosted setup, you're in the right place.

-The key focus will be to keep all your data locally.
-Allowing you to have full control over your data and who can access the data.
+This channel focuses on keeping your data local, giving you full control over your privacy, systems, and automations.
+I create beginner-friendly step-by-step guides and videos based on my real-world working setups — not just demos — so you can reuse and adapt them for your own home.

-on Home Assistant as the heart of the smart home making automation simple, powerful, and private.
+Everything is designed to be simple and accessible using standard Windows hardware.
+While I’ve used Proxmox VE and Unraid, the focus is on practical solutions anyone can follow.

-My goal is to keep things as beginner-friendly as possible, so you don’t have to waste hours digging through countless videos.
-I’ll provide step-by-step written guides and videos to help you get started, along with more advanced guides and videos for when you're ready to dive deeper in to it.
+At the center of it all is Home Assistant, making smart home automation powerful, private, and easy to manage.

-All the code and guides shared is my actual working systems not just demos so feel free to reuse and adapt them how it best fit your home setup.
+If my content has helped you, consider supporting the channel with a coffee, a donation, or by becoming a sponsor 🍺😄 Your support helps me create more guides, expand projects, and keep everything going.

 Please consider following my YouTube channel.